Kagami/ffmpeg.js/README.md

     ]
 ```
 * For HLS and DASH:
   * `{type: "base-url", data: "<upload-url>", protocol: "hls|dash", options: "<fetch request options>}` - Sets the URL to stream data to.
 The generated HLS or DASH chunk filenames are appended to this.
 Send this before sending any `stream-data`.
-Default method is POST for HLS and PUT for DASH.
+Default method is POST but you can change this using the request options.
   * `{type: "stream-data", name: "<filename>", data: "<data>"}` - Data (audio/video/muxed) to supply to FFmpeg. `filename` must match an argument passed to FFmpeg via a `-i` option (up to two files are supported). `data` is an `ArrayBuffer`.
   * `{type: "stream-end"}` - End all input streams (FFmpeg will exit after this).